-This sweet and spicy garlicky shrimp and snow peas dish is quick and simple and takes literally 10-15 mins to put together.
-Perfect for a lazy evening when you don’t want to spend your whole evening in the kitchen.
+This spicy garlic shrimp and snow peas dish is quick and simple and takes literally 10-15 mins to put together.
+Perfect for a lazy evening.

 I’m terrible with eating veggies, which means I almost always never make them.
 I have always been a meat and potatoes kind of girl but it’s never too late to turn over a new leaf right?
-Wait, lets do baby steps, half a leaf?
+Baby steps.

 INGREDIENTS & SUBSTITUTIONS

 You can find almost all of these ingredients at a local supermarket.
-If you can’t find oyster sauce or hoisin sauce, you can definitely can find them at your local Asian supermarket since they are staples in an Asian household. 🙂
+If you can’t find oyster sauce or hoisin sauce, you can definitely can find them at your local Asian supermarket.

-For the shrimp, I used frozen tiger shrimp.
+For the shrimp, I used frozen shelled shrimp.
 I thawed it out by running it under cold water for a few minutes.
 You can use fresh shrimp as well 🙂

 Peeled or unpeeled?
 That’s your preference!
 Some people enjoy it with the shells on and some find it easier to eat without the shells.
 I personally like using shrimp with shells on because I find the shrimp doesn’t shrink as much during cooking.